Karl Wegmann

 Area(s) of Expertise

-My research interests include the intersections of the fields of geomorphology, active tectonics, paleoseismology, paleoclimatology, and biogeomorphology.
-I approach research problems in a field-based, process-oriented, multidisciplinary manner.
+My research interests include the intersections of the fields of geomorphology, active tectonics, paleoseismology, paleoclimatology, biogeomorphology, and geoarchaeology.